liuchengxu/vim-clap/PROVIDER.md

 ### Register provider

-Vim-clap will try to load the providers with convention.
+Vim-clap will try to load the providers with such convention:

 - vimrc